 Let me explain it the way I explain it to homeowners every day: a site plan is a bird’s-eye drawing of your property.
+If you’re still asking what is a site plan, it’s simply a scaled overhead drawing that shows your property layout and proposed construction.

 That’s it.
-It’s drawn from above, it’s to scale, and it shows where everything on your lot is located — your house, your driveway, any existing structures, and the project you want to build.
+It’s drawn from above, it’s to scale, and it shows where everything on your lot is located: your house, your driveway, any existing structures, and the project you want to build.
 The Florida building department uses it to confirm that your project complies with local zoning rules before issuing a permit.

 Site Plan vs. Floor Plan: What’s the Difference?

-A floor plan shows the inside of a building — the rooms, walls, doors, and windows.
+A floor plan shows the inside of a building, the rooms, walls, doors, and windows.

 Your Florida permit might require both.
 The floor plan shows the building department what you’re building.
 The site plan shows them where you’re building it.